Lipase Blood Test: Normal Range, High Levels & Meaning

 What lipase level indicates pancreatitis?

-A lipase level more than three times the upper limit of normal (often above roughly 420 U/L) strongly supports a diagnosis of acute pancreatitis, especially when paired with typical upper-abdominal pain.
-Diagnosis always combines the lab value with symptoms.
+A lipase level more than three times the upper limit of normal (often above roughly 420 U/L when the upper limit is about 140 U/L) strongly supports a diagnosis of acute pancreatitis, especially when paired with typical upper-abdominal pain.
+Diagnosis always combines the lab value with symptoms — lipase alone does not diagnose pancreatitis.

 Can high lipase be caused by something other than the pancreas?